-A Leawood, Kansas native, Seth Sinovic walked on at Creighton University and became a team captain for the Blue Jays in 2008 and 2009 before being drafted by the New England Revolution in the 2010 MLS SuperDraft.
+A native of Leawood, Kansas, Seth Sinovic walked on at Creighton University and became a team captain for the Blue Jays in 2008 and 2009 before being drafted by the New England Revolution in the 2010 MLS SuperDraft.

-2016: MLS regular season: Has started four of six appearances (325 minutes played).
+2016: Started eight of 12 appearances in all competitions, recording one goal and one assist (772 minutes played).
+MLS regular season: Started six of nine appearances, contributing to three shutouts (532 minutes played).
 Made his season debut as a second-half substitute at FC Dallas on April 17 and earned his first start in a 1-1 draw against LA Galaxy on May 1.
 Open Cup: Did not feature.
 CONCACAF Champions League: Started and played 66 minutes in a 2-2 draw at Central FC on Aug.
 16, scoring his third career goal for the club in the 51st minute.
+Played 61 minutes in a 2-1 loss to Vancouver on Sept.
+13, assisting Diego Rubio's goal in the 55th minute.
+MLS Cup Playoffs: Started and played 89 minutes in a 1-0 knockout round loss at Seattle Sounders FC on Oct.
+27.

 2015: MLS regular season: Started 10 of 11 appearances and contributed to three clean sheets (902 minutes played).
 Returned to the lineup on Aug.
 29 after missing more than three months with a concussion.
 MLS Cup Playoffs: Did not feature.
 Open Cup: Started and played 78 minutes in a championship win over the Philadelphia Union on Sept.
 30 as Sporting KC prevailed 7-6 in penalty kicks after a 1-1 draw in regulation.